 - User agent blocking

 Cross-Site Request Forgery (CSRF) is an attack that forces an end user to execute unwanted actions on a web application in which they are currently authenticated.
 CSRF attacks specifically target state-changing requests - not theft of data, since the attacker has no way to see the response to the forged request.
 Within Web Security Manager, there is a section of the web application firewall (WAF) - “Session and CSRF protection” - that can be used to enable CSRF tokens generated by the WAF.
 This is a proactive solution.
-You can find this by navigating to the following pages: Configuration > WAF > Websites > Manage Websites to the right of the appropriate website > Services > WAF > Policy > change Display preset to Advanced if on Manual > Website global policy section > Sessions and CSRF protection.
+If you are an Alert Logic Cloud Defender, Threat Manager, or Log Manager customer, you can find this by navigating to the following pages: Configuration > WAF > Websites > Manage Websites to the right of the appropriate website > Services > WAF > Policy > change Display preset to Advanced if on Manual > Website global policy section > Sessions and CSRF protection.